givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - High performance computing.md

 1. Are special types of compute instances needed for remote workstations in Azure?

-    Yes, the "NV" (NVIDIA Visualisation) compute instances should be used.
+    Yes, the "NV" (NVIDIA Visualization) compute instances should be used.
 These contain special NVIDIA GRID technology graphics cards (e.g., NVIDIA M60), specialized for visualizations and remote workstation use.

 2. Is a special type of software required for client access?
 Could users simply use remote desktop?
 Would this perform the way ThoughtRender (or their customers) would like it to?